HeejunSon/Predicting-Severity-of-Fire/README.md

 # Handle Missing Data Code

-It includes code and results that show why KNN is used for final Code
+It includes code and results that show why KNN is used for final Code.

+# Error Analysis Code

+It is written in R and shows which regions/states have the most number of large errors.